watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    sudo apt-get update && sudo apt-get install -y docker-ce nodejs mongodb-clients
    ```

 6. Now, upgrade the Ubuntu packages to the latest version by typing the following in a single line command.
-When asked if you would like to proceed, respond by typing "Y" and pressing enter.
+If you are asked if you would like to proceed, respond by typing "Y" and pressing enter.

    ```bash
    sudo apt-get upgrade